Chords and strumming

 As the progression moves from G – D – Em, it makes sense to add the F# to the D as this creates a descending bass line of G – F# – E.

-A few chords have been extended, first up we find the Dsus4.
-Sus4 means suspended 4th, what happens is that we replace the 3rd of the chord (an F#) with the 4th (a G).
+Next, we find the Dsus4.
+Sus4 means suspended 4th.
+To create this chord, replace the 3rd (an F#) with the 4th (a G).

-There’s an in depth lesson on the chord progression, strumming pattern and how to build a second guitar part in the Beginner Guitar Course.
+You’ll get an in-depth lesson on the chord progression, strumming pattern and how to build a second guitar part for ‘Robin Hood’ when you take the beginner course.